-- Students understand the Big Picture, what they are learning and why: links to prior learning are made clear.
+- Students understand the Big Picture, what they are learning and why.

-- Effort and resilience will be encouraged, providing opportunities for students to take risks, perform, and make mistakes in a mutually supportive atmosphere
+- Reward effort and resilience by providing opportunities for students to speculate, investigate, and make mistakes.

 Differentiation for Challenge and support